Racers can drop off their equipment at staging areas starting at 6:30 AM on race day.

 Shuttle service ends after the last participants start the race.

-Awards will be held at 1:30 at Cenotaph Park (across the street from Ballyhoos).
+Awards will be held at 1:00 at Cenotaph Park (across the street from Ballyhoos).
+Parking along the streets is limited.

 *Rules and Guidelines may be updated as needed.
 Please check back.